 Adding a Scratching Post

 Place the scratching post next to the litter box.
 Be sure it is a nice tall one.
-Sisal covering is preferred to the carpet by most cats.
+Sisal covering is preferred over carpet by most cats.
 If you have enough space and the funds, you might consider a cat tower as an alternative.
 Most of these have scratching substrate such as sisal around many of the supports.
 With a nice platform at the top, many cats prefer a tower to a bed, because of their innate attraction to high places.

 A Place to Sleep